Infant test/procedure preparation

 - Ask that the provider who has spent the most time with your child perform the procedure.

-- Ask that anesthetics be used where appropriate to reduce the level of discomfort your child will feel.
+- Ask that anesthetics be used if appropriate to reduce your child's discomfort.

-- Ask that painful procedures not be performed in the hospital crib, so that the infant does not come to associate pain with the crib.
-Many hospitals have special treatment rooms where procedures are performed.
+- Ask that painful procedures not be done in the hospital crib, so that the infant does not come to associate pain with the crib.
+Many hospitals have special treatment rooms where procedures are done.

 - Imitate the behavior you or your health care provider need the infant to do, such as opening the mouth.

 - Many children's hospitals have child life specialists who are specially trained to educate patients and families and advocate for them during procedures.
-Ask if one is available.
+Ask if such a person is available.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.